Mhmd-abi-hachem/natours-mern/README.md

 ## Key Features 🎯

-⭐ Seamless User Experience: Browse, book, and manage tours through a clean, responsive, and intuitive interface.
+⭐ **Seamless User Experience**: Browse, book, and manage tours through a clean, responsive, and intuitive interface.

-⭐ Full CRUD Functionality: Users can create, read, update, and delete tours and their account settings, providing a complete and dynamic experience.
+⭐ **Full CRUD Functionality**: Users can create, read, update, and delete tours and their account settings, providing a complete and dynamic experience.

-⭐ Secure Authentication: Robust user authentication and protected routes ensure a secure environment for all users and their data.
+⭐ **Secure Authentication**: Robust user authentication and protected routes ensure a secure environment for all users and their data.

-⭐ Integrated Payments: Securely handle payments using Stripe, providing a reliable and trusted checkout process.
+⭐**Integrated Payments**: Securely handle payments using Stripe, providing a reliable and trusted checkout process.

 ---